Haris Fakić

-Haris Fakić (Харис Факиќ, born 3 March 1982) is a Macedonian retired footballer.
+Haris Fakić (Харис Факиќ, born 3 March 1982) is a Macedonian retired footballer who played as a defender.

 Club career

 Born in Skopje, he played from 2001 to 2002 Sloga Jugomagnat Skopje where he won the championship and the national cup.
 As early as next season's first transfer of the Serbian OFK Belgrade where he stayed only one season and won the award for the third best defender on the team OFK Belgrade. followed by the transfer of the team FC Cementarnica 55 where he won the national cup. where he won the national cup Beside various Macedonian clubs that he represented, he played in Serbia in OFK Beograd, and in Finland in Porin Palloilijat better known simply as FC PoPa.

-in 2015, he became sporting director of FC Skenderbeu Korca.
+in 2015, he became sporting director of FC Skenderbeu Korce.

 International career

-Despite having Bosnian roots, Haris was selected several times to represent the Macedonia national under-21 football team.
+Despite having Bosnian roots, Haris was selected several times to represent the Macedonia national under-21 team.